BloatingRoadmap

 The Core Takeaway

 Low FODMAP helps bloating by lowering one of the clearest dietary sources of extra water, gas, and distension in a sensitive gut.
-It works best as a short, structured process:
+The structural point is that the process only works well when the three phases stay connected: short elimination, clean reintroduction, and broader personalization.

 X